Wimboro/youtube-live/README.md

    - Configure any other settings as needed

 2. **Media Files**:
-   - Add video files to the 'media' directory
+   - Upload videos directly from the dashboard or add them to the 'media' directory
    - View and manage your media files in the Media Files section
    - Refresh the media list after adding new files